 Shilin - Is considered the most expat family-friendly neighbourhood due to the 3 most renowned international schools are being housed.

 Read our finding a home from home article for more information.

 Housing Availability and Cost

-The buildings are in mixture of new and old.
+The buildings are in a mixture of new and old.
 Most of the leasing units are non-furnished with some partial furnished and less than 35% furnished housings can be found.
-Average Size – 1800 to 5400 sq. feet (gross size with 25-30% common area included).
+Average Size – 1800 to 5400 sq. feet (gross size with 30% - 45% common area included).
 Only the newer buildings have amenities of a gym or simple exercise equipment, very few with swimming pool.

 There are few suppliers in Taiwan that would provide needed furniture based on one’s preference and needs.
-Almost all leasing furniture are previously used but well maintained.
+Almost all leasing furniture is previously used but well maintained.
 Rental items are ranging from living room furniture, bedroom sets, bedding and kitchen appliances.
-Rental varies depend on the item and condition of the rental furniture.
+Rental varies depending on the item and condition of the rental furniture.

 Alternatively, some furniture companies are negotiable for options of leasing brand new furnishings at higher costs.